Perfect Pan-Seared Scallops

 Wet scallops have been treated with a solution of preservatives to extend their shelf life, and you want to avoid these.
 The solution mutes the bright, briny flavor of the scallops and diminishes their texture.
 Also, it’s very difficult to get them dry enough before they hit the pan to achieve proper browning.

-If you don’t know if they are dry or wet, or they aren’t labeled properly, ask!
-If you can only find wet scallops, double the amount of drying time instructed in the recipe below.
+If you don’t know if they are dry or wet or if they aren’t labeled properly, ask!
+If you can only find wet scallops, double the drying time instructed in the recipe below.

 There are just a few things you need to keep in mind to get perfectly caramelized, seared sea scallops: